Jorge Sánchez (footballer, born 1997): Youth

 Sánchez was included in the final roster that participated at the 2018 Toulon Tournament.
 He appeared in four matches and was included in the Best XI of the tournament as Mexico finished runner-up.
 That year, Sánchez also played in the Central American and Caribbean Games, appearing in two group stage matches.
 Mexico finished last in their group with one point.

 Sánchez was in the preliminary roster for the 2020 CONCACAF Men's Olympic Qualifying Championship but did not make the final squad.

 In 2021, Sánchez was included in the under-23 squad for Summer Olympics in Japan.
 He won the bronze medal with the Olympic team.

 Senior

 Sánchez made his senior national team debut on 26 March 2019 in a friendly against Paraguay, as a starter.
 In May, he was included in Gerardo Martino's preliminary list for the CONCACAF Gold Cup.
 On 9 June, during a friendly match against Ecuador, he picked up an injury on his right leg causing him to miss the Gold Cup.

 In October 2022, Sánchez was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.

+Sánchez was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.